+The Company's activities since inception have consisted of raising capital and performing research and development activities.
+As of December 31, 2017, principal commercial operations have not commenced.
 The Company is subject to a number of risks similar to those of clinical stage companies, including dependence on key individuals, uncertainty of product development and generation of revenues, dependence on outside sources of capital, risks associated with clinical trials of products, dependence on third-party collaborators for research operations, need for regulatory approval of products, risks associated with protection of intellectual property, and competition with larger, better-capitalized companies.
-In addition, the Company is subject to risks related to an SEC investigation and the coronavirus outbreak.
+In addition, the Company is subject to risks related to a putative class action lawsuit and an SEC investigation.

-For the year ended December 31, 2019, the Company reported a net loss of \$17,105,791 and expects to continue to incur substantial losses over the next several years during its development phase.
+For the year ended December 31, 2017, the Company reported a net loss of \$35,399,257 and expects to continue to incur substantial losses over the next several years during its development phase.
 To fully execute its business plan, the Company will need, among other things, to complete its research and development efforts and clinical and regulatory activities.
 These activities may take several years and will require significant operating and capital expenditures in the foreseeable future.
 There can be no assurance that these activities will be successful.
-If the Company is not successful in these activities or there is not a favorable resolution of the SEC investigation it could delay, limit, reduce or terminate preclinical studies, clinical trials or other research and development activities.
+If the Company is not successful in these activities or there is not a favorable resolution of the putative class action or SEC investigation it could delay, limit, reduce or terminate preclinical studies, clinical trials or other research and development activities.
 To fund its capital needs, the Company plans to raise funds through equity or debt financings or other sources, such as strategic partnerships and alliance and licensing arrangements, and in the long term, from the proceeds from sales.
 Additional funds may not be available when the Company needs them, on terms that are acceptable to it, or at all.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments to the carrying amounts and classifications of assets and liabilities that would result if the Company was unable to continue as a going concern.